Celebrating 20 Years of Transformation with Valley Bingo

 valley bingo locations

-1. Valley Passage • Hank Aaron State Trail just north of the Urban Ecology Center Menomonee Valley Branch — Visit this restored connection between the Valley and the surrounding neighbors.
+1. Valley Passage • Hank Aaron State Trail just north of the Urban Ecology Center Menomonee Valley Branch — Visit this restored connection between the Valley and the Silver City neighborhood.
 The paper punch to mark your card is attached to the back of the sign just east of the Valley Passage entrance.
 Learn more about the Valley Passage and Valley Passage mural.

 6. Public Art - A Place to Sit • Hank Aaron State Trail along the Menomonee River by Emmber Lane — This public art is located along the Hank Aaron State Trail.
 Find a paper punch to mark your bingo card attached to the chair in the middle.
-Learn more about the art here.
+This piece has an interesting story - learn more here.

 11. Three Bridges Park - Community Gardens • Hank Aaron State Trail East of the 35th Street Viaduct — There is a storage shed in the middle of the community gardens.
 You’ll find the hole punch attached to one of the pole’s bases.
 Three Bridges Park is the results of the Menomonee Valley - From the Ground Up project.

-13. Materials Recovery Facility Tour • 217 N Emmber Lane — Sign up for a free Recycling and Natural Resources Talk and Tour (first Tuesday at 12 PM or third Thursday at 4:30 PM of each month) here or in person at Keep Greater Milwaukee Beautiful (1313 W Mt Vernon Ave).
-If you register for a tour in person, you can get your bingo card marked then.
+13. Materials Recovery Facility Tour or Keep Greater Milwaukee Beautiful (KGMB) • 217 N Emmber Lane — Sign up for a free Recycling and Natural Resources Talk and Tour (first Tuesday at 12 PM or third Thursday at 4:30 PM of each month) here or in person at Keep Greater Milwaukee Beautiful (1313 W Mt Vernon Ave).
+If you register for a tour in person or just stop by KGMB’s office, you can get your bingo card marked then.
+Did you know the Materials Recovery Facility is participating in Doors Open Milwaukee?
+Stop by for a guided tour with KGMB and get your card marked!

 17. Valley Week Event • Various locations — 2019 Valley Week is full of fun events for everyone!
 There will be a staff person from Menomonee Valley Partners at each event who can mark your card.
 Learn more.